 Mooseback Trail Ride

 The Mooseback trail ride is an 8-day Adventure Touring ride is aimed at dual-purpose/ADV bikes of all sizes.
-We recently did the ride with bikes ranging from a KLR 650 all the way up to a BMW 1250GSA.
+This ride is well-suited to bikes ranging from a KLR 650 up to a BMW 1250GSA.

-All overnights will be in motels or at private locations, no camping.
+All overnights will be in motels or at private locations, with no camping.

 What is included on the Mooseback Trail Ride: